Bard-EH/PECS/README.md

 Furthermore, many VPN services are essentially scams.
 It's very easy to promise increased security, especially given the stature of VPNs in the public mind -- but it's basically impossible to validate without auditing.
 (Just because they **say** they don't track you...)

-Overall, VPNs are not worth the trouble.
-If you're sure you want one, use one set up by some trusted party, such as your school, or work, or a friend, or yourself.
+Overall, VPNs are not worth the trouble for general usage.
+If you're sure you need one, use one set up by some trusted party, such as your school, or work, or a friend, or yourself.

 ### Tor
 [Tor](https://www.torproject.org/) is sort of like a VPN, in that it reroutes your internet traffic before it gets to the server you're trying to access.
 Unlike a VPN, Tor can assist in keeping your traffic from being tied to your identity.
 It does this by routing your traffic through several "nodes" -- that form a sort of overlay network over the internet -- between you and your destination.